 - Story sacks containing picture and information books, toys and a game all linked to the story

-- Most of our libraries hold Bounce and Rhyme times, you will find details of dates and times here
+- Most of our libraries hold Bounce and Rhyme times - details of dates and times

 We want all parents, carers and children to feel welcome, happy and comfortable in the library so there’s no need to worry about tantrums, books being pulled off the shelves or the need to feed or take a child to the toilet.